-To adapt to the changing market conditions, EFP is introducing 'ready-to-use digital promotion campaigns', in particular for non-European distributors, a new strand within FSS with the aim to further improve the distribution of European films outside of Europe.
-It encourages European sales companies to create innovative universal digital promotion strategies to be used by non-European distributors.
-The campaigns can include B-to-B to B-to-C approaches and are meant to add an extra value to sales strategies, to raise awareness by distributors and buyers, and to supply them with new tools.
+To adapt to the changing market conditions and to improve the circulation of European films outside of Europe, EFP offers incentives for universal 'ready-to-use digital promotion campaigns' to be used and adapted by non-European distributors.
+The campaigns can include B-to-B as well as to B-to-C approaches and are meant to add an extra value to sales strategies.

-Films have to be majority produced by a producer or producers established in the countries participating in Creative Europe – MEDIA and have to have been made with a significant participation by professionals who are citizens/residents of the countries participating in Creative Europe – MEDIA (see 'important information' 3/5).
+Films have to be majority produced by a producer or producers established in the countries participating in Creative Europe – MEDIA and have to have been made with a significant participation by professionals who are citizens/residents of the countries participating in Creative Europe – MEDIA (see 'important information').

 Significant participation is defined as 10 or more points under the following scheme.
 In case of documentaries or animated films that do not have all of the components (for example actors etc.) and where the total is therefore less than 19, films need to achieve more than half of the points of the maximum total.